jschaf/mccc/battle/hammelburg.md

 soldiers found a nearby liquor warehouse to celebrate their good fortune.
-Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945NotesTask page 2] Get Lotz at Burgsinn relese at Grafendorf. [@Kenne1946FourthArmored, 193][@Kenne1946FourthArmored, page 193]
+Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945NotesTask page 2] Get Lotz at Burgsinn relese at Grafendorf. [@Koyen1946FourthArmored, 193]

 Koehl, a cool dude, recieved orders to move 20 miles and stop the convoy.
 Koehl had 8 *Jagdpanthers*, tank destroyers with the fierce